Here are some more lateral thinking puzzles:

 - A woman is studying in a library and listening to the radio.
 The radio announcer says that he has hidden $100 between pages 75 and 76 of a certain library book.
 Even though the book is on a shelf right next to her, and she is in need of money, she doesn't open the book.
 Why?

 - Two children are attempting to divide a piece of cake.
 However, no matter where the one child places the knife, the other child says that the first child is cutting himself too large a piece.
 Can you suggest a way for them to divide the cake fairly?

 - Sarah is driving home after a hard day's work.
 She drives through a curious town.
 All of the roads, pavements, buildings, and everything else had been painted black.
 Sarah's headlights were not working, no moon was out, and the power was off, so the street lights were not working.
-After rounding a curve, Sarah sees a completely black dog sitting in the road.
+After Sarah rounds a curve, there is a completely black dog sitting in the road in front of her.
 The dog is deaf and does not move when the car approaches.
-However, Sarah was easily able to swerve around the dog easily.
+However, Sarah was easily able to swerve around the dog.
 How was this done?

 The answers can be found at Lateral Thinking Puzzles #3 Answers.
 Need a hint?